joshjohanning/github-misc-scripts/gh-cli/README.md

 ### create-enterprise-organization.sh

-Creates an enterprise organization - you just need to pass in the enterprise ID (obtained [via](./get-enterprise-id.sh)) along with billing email, admin logins, and organization name
+Creates an organization in an enterprise

 ### create-enterprise-organizations-from-list.sh

-Creates organizations in an enterprise from a CSV input list (`orgs-to-create.csv`)
+Creates organizations in an enterprise from a CSV input list

 ### create-organization-webhook.sh